saucelabs/sauce-docs/docs/orchestrate/best-practices.md

 ### Ensure Proper Base Image

 The best practice for creating a container image is to start with a base image.
 When building Java images you will want to choose a base image that contains the proper JDK and Maven version your project requires.
 There are many available base images to choose from.
-In our sample java repo you can see we have chosen `FROM maven:3.6.3-jdk-8`.
+In our sample java repository you can see we have chosen `FROM maven:3.6.3-jdk-8`.
 This means we will use JDK 8 and Maven 3.6.3.

 In order to know which JDK and Maven version to choose run the following commands on your local environment where you know your tests run successfully.